Eczbek/xieite/docs/namespaces/functors/structures/mixfix/3/structures/intermediate/1/operators/constructor.md

 &nbsp;

 ## Description
-Constructs an intermediate state of an mixfix thingamabob.
+Constructs an intermediate state of a mixfix thingamabob.

 &nbsp;